yyz945947732/eslint-plugin-istanbul-ignore-preserve/README.md

 # eslint-plugin-istanbul-ignore-preserve

 ESLint plugin to make sure ignore hint include a `@preserve` keyword.
-This is useful when your project use istanbul and esbuild together.
+This is useful when your project is using istanbul and esbuild together.

 ## Why use